 The topography of Hin Klai is easily explained.
 A cylindrical pinnacle rises up out of the sandy seabed from a depth of about 23 metres and its peak is about 6 metres from the surface.
 There are lots of healthy corals and anemones to provide food and shelter for the thousands of creatures which either call the dive site home, or visit regularly.
 Reef fish are to be found in vast numbers, probably due to the occasionally strong currents and/or lack of human activity.
 There is a very high possibility of seeing a Leopard Shark while diving at Hin Klai.
 There are always a few Lionfish swimming around the hard and soft corals alone, or resting in barrel sponges.
 They fear nothing, as they are both colourful and venomous.
 Photographing Moral Eels and Lionfish is normally not difficult, and these species are as popular with underwater photographers as Anemonefish.
 Clown, Skunk, Saddleback, and Clark’s are species of Anemonefish commonly found in these waters.
 There are plenty of other creatures here at Hin Klai.
 Some are invertebrates, and difficult to notice, mainly due to camouflage.
 Others include larger reef and pelagic fish species.
 Barracuda, Snapper and Fusiliers being three examples.

 Dive sites are selected based on the weather conditions, currents, overall safety and suitability for the majority of divers on the boat.
 We cannot guarantee specific dive sites prior to the boat departing.

-Hin Klai is often dived on a Phi Phi Overnight Trip or Green Season Liveaboard Trip.
+Hin Klai is often dived on a Phi Phi Overnight Trip, Island hopping and dive cruise or Green Season Liveaboard Trip.